FAQ

 The user sees the sanitised prompt before it sends.
 If they spot a miss — a client name the NER did not know, a codename from a new deal — they edit in place or add a one-click rule.
 That rule is live immediately for the same pattern next time.

-You run a short retrospective with us after go-live: review the first week's log, tune the client list, tighten regex where your sector demands it.
+You run a short retrospective with us after go-live: review the first week's log, tune custom rules and pattern packs, tighten regex where your sector demands it.
 A miss is a process improvement, not a silent breach — unless someone deliberately bypasses the Gateway entirely, which is why network placement matters.
 Read what UK firms actually paste into ChatGPT.

 Where are the audit logs stored?

 On the appliance — append-only, hash-chained SQLite, encrypted at rest.
 They do not sync to our cloud by default.
-Export on demand as a signed CSV for regulators, insurers, or your own SIEM.
+The log stores cryptographic hashes of prompt and response content — not the content itself — plus metadata (timestamp, user, provider, action).
+Export on demand for regulators, insurers, or your own SIEM.

 That custody model is deliberate: when the ICO or your professional body asks who sent what to which model, you hand them your export — not a ticket to a US vendor's retention policy.
 Air-gapped Sovereign deployments keep the same store; updates arrive by USB, not tunnel.
 Technical detail on the audit log section.